Azure/generator-azure-iot-edge-module/README.md

 - Run **yo azure-iot-edge-module**, follow the instructions to set up your azure iot edge module

+> If you are creating deployment file, you need to configure the json file with all your modules before deploying.
+If you are creating routes files, you need to update it to your real routes too.

 ## Deploy and run the module

 azure-iot-edge-module sets up the Azure IoT Edge Module development environment, generating all necessary files for you.